 Step 5: Turn on the monitor and check if the picture quality has improved.

 Most modern monitors have an automatic degaussing feature that runs every time the monitor is turned on.
-However, if you feel that the picture quality is still not satisfactory, you can manually degauss the monitor.
+However, if you feel the picture quality is still unsatisfactory, you can manually degauss the monitor.

 To activate the automatic degaussing feature, follow these steps: